Mom gleefully holds up two crossword books and says, “See, 111 puzzles in each. They’ll keep me here a long time. When I finish them, I can die.”

 Then something else happened that expanded our relationship even more: my daughter and her partner, somewhat unexpectedly, announced they were having a baby.
 Soon we knew it was a girl—my first and most likely only grandchild, and Mom’s only great-grandchild.
 My three siblings had all chosen not to have children.

-After my granddaughter’s birth, Mom and I would hunch eagerly over photos of Cadence riding home from the hospital in her infant car seat.
+But after my granddaughter’s birth, Mom and I would hunch eagerly over photos of Cadence riding home from the hospital in her infant car seat.
 We’d giggle together watching videos of Cady laughing as she pulled her father’s hair, then dancing up and down in her hot-pink onesie to songs on the radio.
 Four generations of females alive at the same time—a first on my mother’s side of the family!
+I wanted Mom to live longer so she could revel in her next visit with her great-granddaughter.
+I wanted Cady to grow up having vivid memories of Mom.

 I found myself spending hours upon hours with my granddaughter curled into my left shoulder, feeling Cady’s beating heart against mine, her rhythms imprinting into my body.
 As I walked with her, I thought of Mom.
 Old, hard memories began to shift and move.
 Cady taught me anew how relationally wired we are, how we want to connect and be seen—something Mom needed from me.